Molecular Electronic Structure Calculation via a Quantum Computer: Variational Quantum Eigensolver Formalism

 \subsection{Fermion to Qubit Transformation}

-To implement the second-quantized form of the Hamiltonian on a quantum computer, we need to transform the Fermionic Fock space to the qubit's Hilbert space.
-This mapping makes the creation and annihilation operators of the Fermions described by the unitary operators on the qubit \cite{McArdle}.
-The three important methods for this mapping are: Jordan-Wigner (JW) \cite{Jordan}, Bravyi-Kitaev (BK) \cite{Bravyi} and parity \cite{Seely} transformations.
-Here, we will focus on the parity transformation because of its simplicity.
+To implement the second-quantized form of the Hamiltonian on a quantum computer, we need to transform the fermionic Fock space to the qubit's Hilbert space.
+This mapping makes the creation and annihilation operators of the fermions described by the unitary operators on the qubit \cite{McArdle}.
+The important methods for this mapping are: Jordan-Wigner (JW) \cite{Jordan}, Bravyi-Kitaev (BK) \cite{Bravyi} and parity \cite{Seely} transformations.

+In this section, we will focus on the parity transformation because of its simplicity.
+We consider a molecule with $N$ electrons and $M$ spin-orbitals.

-In the parity transformation, we use the $p^{\thh}$ qubit to store the parity information of the first $p$ modes as follows
+In the parity transformation, we use the $p^{\thh}$ qubit ($q_p$) to store the parity information of the first $p$ modes ($f_p$) as follows

 where $q_p=\Big[\sum_i^p f_i\Big] (\Mod 2)$.

 The creation and annihilation operators can be written as